ghc-proposals/proposals/proposals/0000-likelihood-annotations.rst

          C1 -> {-# LIKELY 1 #-} e1
          C2 -> {-# LIKELY 0 #-} e2

-We want assemby (simplified to just the control flow) to look like this:
+We want assembly (simplified to just the control flow) to look like this:

 ::
  f: